-So you thought durian ramen was atrocious?
-A ramen shop called “Ramen Boy” in Taipei is raising more than a few eyebrows online with its new giant isopod (Bathynomus giganteus) ramen.
+A ramen shop called “Ramen Boy” in Taipei, Taiwan is raising some eyebrows online with its new giant isopod (Bathynomus giganteus) ramen.

-Available at the Liaoning Street Night Market, the owner of the ramen shop describes it as his “dream” ingredient, noting that the hideous, alien-like, 160-million-year-old arthropod species tastes similar to lobster and crab.
+Available at the Liaoning Street Night Market, the owner of the ramen shop describes it as his “dream” ingredient noting that 160-million-year-old arthropod species tastes similar to lobster and crab.
 Giant isopods live in deep cold parts of the sea and are carnivorous scavengers that feed on remains that sink to the floor of the ocean.

 View this post on Instagram